microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 #### Type

-The SharedTree data model optionally supports nominal typing via a special *type* field.
+The SharedTree data model optionally supports nominal typing via an optional special *type* field.
 The value of the *type* field is the unique identifier of the corresponding schema type.

 In the data model abstraction, the value of the type field is an opaque byte sequence.